Shakeskeyboarde/argser/README.md

 - An undefined option is encountered.
 - No value is present for an option which expects a value.

 Errors are returned instead of thrown to allow the partially parsed options object to be returned with the error, and to remove the necessity of a try/catch block.
 Parsing stops when an error occurs, and any remaining arguments (including the error argument) will be added to the options underscore (`_`) array.
-The returned error will have `arg` and an `reason` properties to support custom messaging.
+The returned error will have `arg` and `reason` properties to support custom messaging.

 ## Help/Usage Text